 Overview

-This guide shows you how to connect to the API sandbox using your Application Key.
+This guide shows you how to connect to the API sandbox using your application key.
+It includes examples in cURL, Node.js, Python, and C# so you can make your first API call quickly and confidently.

 Authentication 🔑